mascarenhas/cosmo/doc/cosmo.md

 <a name="Overview"></a>Installation
 =================================================

-The current version of Cosmo is 9.09.22.
-This version adds expressions to selector arguments, and adds more error detection when compiling templates.
+The current version of Cosmo is 10.03.31.
+This version adds expressions to selectors $(\<exp\>), allows nested \[\[ \]\] in templates, makes commas between subtemplates optional, and adds a second parameter to cosmo.yield that tells Cosmo the first parameter is a literal to be included in the expansion instead of an environment.

 Cosmo is installed as a rock.
 To install the most recent release do `luarocks install cosmo`.
 The Cosmo rock is in the standard repository.
 Installation on UNIX-based systems need the gcc toolchain.